Relintai/pandemonium_engine_docs/usage/navigation/real_time_navigation_3d.md

 ------------------------------

-This is the old method for generating a navigation path, it will be removed in Godot 4.
+This is the old method for generating a navigation path, it will be removed in Pandemonium 4.
 First, add a navigation node to the scene, then add a navigation mesh instance as it's child and set up a navigation mesh.